annahuang151/WordleWorld/README.md

 # WordleWorld
-A flutter project.
-Can be played for fun!
-Please follow the instructions to download!
 You can skip steps 2 & 3 if you just want to download the release file (app-release.apk).

 ### Steps to Generate an APK in Flutter: